crypto-org-chain/chain-docs/docs/chain-details/module_distribution.md

 For the validator operator, the distribution information is updated if:

-- the amount of delegation to a validator is updated (delegation, unbond, slashing etc.)
+- the amount of delegation to a validator is updated (delegation, unbond, slashing etc.);
-- a validator successfully proposes a block and receives reward,
+- a validator successfully proposes a block and receives the reward;
 - any delegator withdraws from a validator, or
 - the validator withdraws it's commission.